iterative/dvc.org/content/docs/studio/user-guide/single-sign-on.md

    <admon>

-   The Single Sing-on URL for your team is [https://studio.iterative.ai/api/teams/<TEAM_NAME>/sso](https://studio.iterative.ai/api/teams/<TEAM_NAME>/saml/consume).
+   The Single Sign-on URL for your team is [https://studio.iterative.ai/api/teams/<TEAM_NAME>/sso](https://studio.iterative.ai/api/teams/<TEAM_NAME>/saml/consume).
    Users that you assign to your team can login to DVC Studio by opening the Single Sign-on URL and providing their Okta login credentials.